Goh Pei Ming

-Goh Pei Ming (born 1982) is a Singaporean politician who has been serving as Minister of State for Social and Family Development, and Minister of State for Home Affairs since 2025.
+Goh Pei Ming (born 1982) is a Singaporean politician who has been serving as Senior Minister of State for Social and Family Development, and Senior Minister of State for Home Affairs since 27 July 2026.
 A member of the ruling People's Action Party (PAP), he is a Member of Parliament representing Marine Parade–Braddell Heights Group Representation Constituency (GRC) for the 15th Parliament of Singapore after a walkover was declared for the constituency in the 2025 Singaporean general election.
 Goh represents the division of Marine Parade in his constituency, taking over from Manpower Minister Tan See Leng who was moved to Chua Chu Kang GRC.

 Education

 Goh received his early education at Fengshan Primary School.
 He subsequently attended Dunman High School and Victoria Junior College where he was awarded the Wong Hung Khim trophy, VJC's highest award.
 He was a President Scout.
 After junior college, he was awarded the Singapore Armed Forces (SAF) Overseas Scholarship and obtained a bachelor’s degree (summa cum laude) in Civil Engineering from Cornell University, followed by a master's degree in Defence Studies from King's College London and a master's degree in Management Science and Engineering from Stanford University.